NAB Logo

 Here's why: GPS is like a universal clock that provides precision timing vital to the power grid, first responders, wireless communications and financial transactions - just to name a few.

-What would happen if GPS failed?
+What would happen if GPS is compromised?

 A GPS failure could be catastrophic to our nation, putting public safety at risk and causing hundreds of billions of dollars in potential damages.
-A GPS outage could cause the energy grid to fail, equity trading to halt, telecommunications systems to go down and transportation systems to grind to a halt.
+A GPS outage could cause the energy grid to fail, equity trading to halt, telecommunications systems to go down and transportation systems to grind to a standstill.

 Is GPS failure really possible?